icsharpcode/CodeConverter/.github/CONTRIBUTING.md

 I have a preference for a small amount of good documentation over a large amount of bad documentation.
 At the moment there's just a very small amount of quite bad documentation...so my apologies there.

+Implementation advice:
+* Always try to convert directly between the VB and C# model, avoid converting then post-processing the converted result.
+This prevents the code getting tangled interdependencies, and means you have the full semantic model available to make an accurate conversion.